Inventory

 We will meet the tenants at the property and inspect it using the inventory signed on commencement of their tenancy and any notes provided e.g. maintenance completed during the tenancy.
 We will note any differences to the property and submit a check-out report to the agency/landlord.
 We will also check for cleanliness, damages, missing items and items left that require removal and submit this information within our report.

-Whilst compiling our report we will also allow for fair wear and tear which is paramount when deciding whether something is damaged or in the condition through fair wear and tear.
+Whilst compiling our report we will allow for fair wear and tear which is paramount when deciding whether something is damaged or in the condition through fair wear and tear.
 This could prove very valuable should a dispute arise and experience in this field is essential.
 In the event of a dispute a landlord cannot replace an old item for a new one if it is damaged as this may be classed as betterment.
 Fair wear and tear has to be calculated and an acceptable compromise reached in these cases.

 Routine Inspections